 Insider Buys Camping World's Shares

-Camping World Holdings Inc (NYSE:CWH) was trading 4.9% higher from the previous closing price.
-Chief Executive Officer Lemonis Marcus filed a Form 4 with the SEC on Wednesday, August 26.
-The insider bought 16,775 shares at an average price of $29.82.
-After the transaction, the executive's stake in Camping World Holdings Inc. moved to 510,811 shares.
+Shares of Camping World Holdings Inc (NYSE:CWH) moved higher by 2% from the previous closing price.
+CEO Lemonis Marcus filed a Form 4 with the SEC on Tuesday, September 1.
+The insider bought 17,525 shares at an average price of $29.04.
+After the transaction, the executive's stake in Camping World Holdings Inc. moved to 534,621 shares.

 The Importance of Insider Transactions